 Reckless driving is a serious traffic offense that can have significant legal consequences.
-But is reckless driving a felony in Pennsylvania?
+But is it a felony in Pennsylvania?
 In this article, we will explore the laws surrounding reckless driving in Pennsylvania, its classification, potential penalties, and when it’s crucial to seek the guidance of a reckless driving lawyer near you.

 Understanding Reckless Driving in Pennsylvania: